A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Discussion

 \subsection{Limitations}

 This work focused on the evaluation of a single model architecture for sleep staging.
 Prior studies have shown that performance can vary depending on the chosen backbone network \cite{eldele2023self, lee2024neuronet}.
 Additionally, the relatively small size of our model may constrain its representation capacity, particularly in the SSL pre-training stage.
 The choice of data augmentations also influences SSL performance \cite{chen2020simple, grill2020bootstrap, jiang2021self, yang2021self}, and further refinement to our datasets could yield additional gains, although this requires manual engineering, which is a common limitation of many SSL approaches.
-Designing end-to-end SSL strategies that also pre-train the sequence encoder could further improve performance and represents a promising direction for future research.
+Designing end-to-end SSL strategies that also pre-train the sequence encoder could further improve performance and represents a promising direction for future research \cite{zhang2022expert}.
+Moreover, although we incorporated three foundation models as baselines to contextualize and validate our specialized SSL approach, the reported results should not be interpreted as a definitive claim that domain-specific SSL is universally superior to the foundation model paradigm in sleep scoring or general EEG analysis.
+Further experimentation is required, and a comprehensive benchmarking of foundation models for wearable sleep staging falls outside the scope of this study.

 Regarding the datasets, we achieved performance comparable to state-of-the-art automatic sleep scoring \cite{zhang2024review, phan2022automatic}, which allowed us to evaluate the system under different data availability conditions.
 However, we did not analyze the impact of SSL pre-training dataset size due to its limited scale.
 We believe that at least an order of magnitude more would be needed to draw reliable conclusions, as the effect of unlabeled data availability is not comparable to that of labeled data (see the smaller impact in Table \ref{tab:res-only-std3}).
 In addition, the evaluation of sleep staging was limited to the BOAS dataset, which includes labeled recordings collected in parallel with PSG in a controlled sleep laboratory to enable direct comparison between wearable EEG data and the traditional gold standard.
 Exploring a fully home-based scenario where experts directly annotate wearable EEG as ground truth, without relying on PSG or laboratory settings, stands as a pending aspect.